csci338/fall2024/pages/_assignments/lab09.md

 ### 2. Basic Concepts
 Before diving into asyncio, it's essential to understand some basic concepts:

-* **Coroutines**: Coroutines are special functions defined with the async keyword.
+* **Coroutines (Asynchronous Functions)**: Coroutines are special functions defined with the async keyword.
 They can be paused and resumed, allowing non-blocking execution of tasks.
-* **Event Loop**: An event loop is the core component of asyncio.
-It manages and schedules the execution of coroutines.
+* **Event Loop**: The event loop manages and schedules the execution of coroutines.
 * **Tasks**: Tasks represent units of work in asyncio.
 You can create and manage multiple tasks within an event loop.

 {:#step3}